tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 project_home = '/home/XXX/mysite'
 ```

-* Change it to your py4web apps folder name like this, replacing `XXX` with your username.
-Make sure it all
+* Change it to your py4web apps folder name like this, replacing `XXX` with your username, and replacing `mysite` with `py4web/apps` Make sure it all
 stays within the quote marks:

 ```